Charles Thomas Bingham

-Charles Thomas Bingham (16 April 1848, India – 18 October 1908 West Kensington, London) was an Irish military officer and entomologist.
+Charles Thomas Bingham (16 April 1848 – 18 October 1908) was an Irish military officer and entomologist.

 Bingham was born in India of an old Irish family, and he was educated in Ireland.
 His military career began in India where he was a soldier in the Bombay Staff Corps and later with the Bengal Staff Corps.
 At first interested in ornithology he took up entomology from 1877 following a posting to Burma where he was also conservator of forests.